reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-We can use `RoutingKafkaTemplate` when we have multiple producers with different configuration and we want to select producer at runtime based on the topic name.
-It takes a map of `java.util.regex.Pattern` and `ProducerFactory<Object, Object>` instances and it is traversed in order, so it is advised to add specific patterns at the beginning.
+As shown in the above example, `RoutingKafkaTemplate` takes a map of `java.util.regex.Pattern` and `ProducerFactory<Object, Object>` instances and it is traversed in order, so it is advised to add specific patterns at the beginning.

-In the above example, we have created a pattern `.*-bytes`.
-So the topic names ending with '`-bytes`' will use `ByteArraySerializer` when we use `RoutingKafkaTemplate`.
+We have created a pattern `.*-bytes` so that the topic names ending with '`-bytes`' will use `ByteArraySerializer` when we use `RoutingKafkaTemplate` instance.

 The latest version supports `DelegatingSerializer` and `DelegatingDeserializer`, which allow producing and consuming records with different key or value types.
 We can achieve this by setting `DelegatingSerializer.VALUE_SERIALIZATION_SELECTOR` and `DelegatingSerializer.KEY_SERIALIZATION_SELECTOR` to Producers config.